Why is sustainable fashion so expensive?

 You contribute to building local economies and creating jobs where folks don’t feel exploited or unfairly treated.

-So, knowing all of this, perhaps it’s time to reconsider your relationship with clothing?
+Now that you know all of this, perhaps it’s time to reconsider your relationship with clothing?
 Even material possessions in general?
 Think about the value of things vs what you value.
 There is an undeniable sense of personal power in making choices that are aimed at putting out good in the world.
 Finding that choice can feel better than finding any on-trend product at throwaway prices at an end of season sale.
 Trust me, I’ve been there!